evanwill/_drafts/_notes/ruby-notes.md

 ## Set up RVM on Ubuntu

-Install curl and build-essential if you don't have it (`sudo apt install curl build-essential`).
+Install curl and build-essential if you don't have them (`sudo apt install curl build-essential`).

 Set up Tilix: